 Sometimes you can’t choose which class to take.
-Why not own them all?
+Why not own them all and save some money?

 With this package you can enjoy full body love by owning the first 9 of our digital Not Your Normal Yoga Classes.
 From your head to your toes, each class focuses on a particular joint or motion to help you find full body movement ease.